marksyzm/NodeNailer/README.md

 # How it works

-If neither `w` or `h` is not specified, the original image will be cached (if not already) and displayed:
+If neither `w` or `h` is specified, the original image will be cached (if not already) and displayed:

     GET /?url=http://sample.com/image.jpg